 A Professional Technical Certificate prepares students for entry into a technical field of employment.
 Certificates include completion of the technical major required courses and any related instruction if required in communication, math, and human relation skills.
-Students must maintain a 2.0 GPA or above in all required course work.
+Students must maintain a 2.0 GPA or above in all required course work and a minimum letter grade of C- or above in all required courses.